Zequez/logseq-vault/pages/Team Pages.md

 	- I want to use this to fund my next steps, so part of the proposal is to ask for collaboration.
 		- I don't want to charge for the system itself.
 Digital tools are essentially free and I don't believe in creating artificial scarcity.
 So I want to automate the digital system as much as possible, and create detailed instructions on how to do this.
 		- However for the web system there is some maintenance costs that I would take responsibility for.
-		- "Commit to my stewarding of this Gameworld by supporting my next steps in Patreon"
+		- "Commit to my commitment to steward this Gameworld by supporting my next steps in Patreon"
-			- And when someone asks me
+		- This would live
 		-
 	-
 	-